 We were up early for coffee and a simple breakfast the following morning.
 As we drove smiling past the border and raised barriers, the young officer laughingly smiled and waved us through.

-I was happy (and relieved) to easily enter Uganda.
-My Yugoslavian friend had told me Idi Amin had formalized his coup d’etat and named himself head of government for Uganda.
+I was happy (and relieved) to so easily enter Uganda.
+My Yugoslavian friend had told me that Idi Amin had formalized his coup d’etat and named himself head of government for Uganda.
 The day before we entered Uganda, he issued Proclamations including one banning shabby hair and bushy beards.
 Apparently, Idi Amin could not grow a beard himself, so none would be allowed.
 I crossed the border wearing a Cornell T-shirt and a full beard.

 Idi Amin also banned mini-skirts.
 He expelled people of Asian descent the next year arguing that he was “giving Uganda back to ethnic Ugandans.”
 He might have thought he was Making Uganda Great Again, but it undermined the Ugandan economy and lead Uganda to descend into becoming one of the worst economies in Africa.